 The Law of Proximity for Mobile Devices

-The law of proximity is especially important with mobile devices. most mobile devices have a smaller screen size. constant interaction is just one of many user behaviors that are unique to mobile. these qualities increase the importance of proximity, and ease of use with minimal effort.
+The law of proximity is especially important when designing for mobile devices.
+Most mobile devices have a smaller screen size.
+Constant interaction is just one of many user behaviors unique to mobile.
+These qualities increase the importance of proximity and ease of use with minimal effort.

-Without unique mobile design your users might struggle with:
+Without a unique mobile design, your users might struggle with the following:

 - Overlapping design elements

 - Buttons and links that are tough to click